drjwbaker/proghistlive/README.md

 Windows users, see the section entitled 'Installing Git Bash' in the Programming Historian lesson [*Introduction to the Bash Command Line*](http://programminghistorian.org/lessons/intro-to-bash).
 OS X and Linux users, simply make sure you know how to find your 'Terminal'.

+Download the data for the session from [Dropbox](https://www.dropbox.com/sh/iyrtanzmik311dn/AAAmOlqrT_YdC5jxvonKIPRFa?dl=0).
+Extract the 'data' folder onto your desktop.
+Any problems, please raise an [issue](https://github.com/drjwbaker/proghistlive/issues).

 ______

 #### Licence